Khoula-Khalid/InstaNex/README.md

 4. Go to the integrated terminal within VS Code or any code editor.
 5.	**Install dependencies:** In the integrated terminal navigate to the project folder if not already there.
 6. And run command: **npm install**.
 This command reads the dependencies listed in package-lock.json and installs them in the node_modules folder.
 These dependencies are necessary for the application to function.
-7. Then, in the integrated terminal, run the command: **npm start**
+7. Then, in the integrated terminal, run the command: **nodemon app**
 8. This will start the InstaNex application

 **Usage**